Custom House Visitor Centre

-The Custom House was built in 1680 at the height of Exeter's woollen cloth industry.
-Today it is a fascinating visitor centre and the meeting point for Exeter Red Coat Guided Tours.
+The Custom House, constructed in 1680, stands as a testament to Exeter's thriving woollen cloth industry during its prime.
+Today, this impressive building serves as an engaging visitor centre and the meeting point for Exeter Red Coat Guided Tours.

-Exeter has had a quay since Roman times.
-During the 13th and 14th centuries, rival merchants built weirs across the river near Topsham to prevent cargoes reaching Exeter.
-Between 1564 and 1566 John Trew built the first stretch of the Exeter Canal to enable delivery of cargo closer to the city.
-The increase in trade led to the construction of the Custom House in 1680.
-Renowned for its sweeping staircase and ornate plaster ceilings, this beautiful building now houses a fascinating visitor centre.
+Exeter has been home to a quay since the Roman era.
+Rival merchants constructed weirs across the river near Topsham in the 13th and 14th centuries to prevent cargo from reaching Exeter.
+In response, John Trew built the first stretch of the Exeter Canal between 1564 and 1566 to bring cargo closer to the city.
+This increase in trade led to the construction of the Custom House, which now features a captivating visitor centre, complete with a sweeping staircase and ornate plaster ceilings.

-It houses lively displays, illustrations and artefacts will bring the history and development of Exeter's Quayside to life.
-As well as models and items from the cloth industry such as "tenter hooks and tillet blocks", an exciting audiovisual presentation "Exeter, 2000 years of history" highlights Exeter’s history from Roman times until today.
+The visitor centre showcases interactive displays, illustrations, and artefacts that bring Exeter's Quayside history to life.
+Visitors can explore models and items from the cloth industry, such as "tenter hooks and tillet blocks," while an immersive audiovisual presentation titled "Exeter, 2000 Years of History" highlights the city's evolution from Roman times to the present day.

-Throughout the year the Custom House hosts a variety of arts and cultural events and activities including temporary exhibitions.
-Since 2019, the centre has been a literature hub for Quay Words, with an exciting programme that explores stories and writing.
-To find out more visit the Exeter Custom House website.
+Throughout the year, the Custom House hosts a diverse range of arts and cultural events and activities, including temporary exhibitions.
+Since 2019, it has served as a literature hub for Quay Words, offering a stimulating program that delves into stories and writing.
+To learn more, visit the Exeter Custom House website.

-The Custom House Visitor Centre is supported by Exeter Canal & Quay Trust.
+The Custom House Visitor Centre is supported by the Exeter Canal & Quay Trust.